-The definition of "legal custody" is "the power to make important decisions regarding a child."
-Such decisions include the child's education, health care, and extracurricular activities.
+The definition of "legal custody" is "similar to the definition of "legal custody" in many states.
+The definition of "legal custody also is similar to the definition of "decision-making authority" in the Uniform Deployed Parents Custody and Visitation Act (2012), which provides: "the power to make important decisions regarding a child."
+Such, including decisions includeregarding the child's education, religious training, health care, and extracurricular activities, and travel."
 "Legal custody" might include the power to enroll a child in a religious school, but it normally should not include selection of a child's religion since most courts have held both parents have a right to expose their child to his or her religious beliefs (or lack of religious beliefs).
 See, e.g., Felton v.
 Felton, 383 Mass.
 232, 418 N.E.2d 606 (1981); In re Marriage of Mentry, 142 Cal.
 App 260, 190 Cal.
 Rptr.
 843 (1983); Hansen v.
 Hansen, 404 N.W.2d 460 (N.D.
 1987).
+Decisions about travel are not included since persons with custody, as well as persons with visitation, generally have a right to travel with the children, including on vacation.
+A person with "legal custody," however, generally would determine if the child were to travel on his own her own, such as for an educational or athletic program.